Boavizta/boaviztapi/README.md

 ---

-An API to access [Boavizta's](https://boavizta.cmakers.io/) methodologies and footprint [reference data](https://github.com/Boavizta/environmental-footprint-data).
+An API to access [Boavizta's](https://boavizta.cmakers.io/) methodologies and impacts data [reference data](https://github.com/Boavizta/environmental-footprint-data).

 See the [documentation](https://doc.api.boavizta.org/) for API usage and methodology.